 Have you listened to my podcast?
 Check out The Mom Confidential!

 Learn Something New

 I love it when my kids take the initiative to learn something new, even if it’s something small or silly.
 Do they want to learn a new dance move or how to bake cookies?
-Has your teen decided to learn French or your little one wants to spell their name?
-The more they want to learn the better—knowledge is power!
+Has your teen decided to learn French, or does your little one want to spell their name?
+The more they want to learn, the better—knowledge is power!

-Okay, your toddler might not worry about the amount of sugar in their juice, but older kids might want to get in more exercise or eat better.
+Okay, your toddler might not worry about eating all their fruits and veggies, but older kids might want to get in more exercise or eat better.
 Find a happy medium and work with your kids to find them fun and healthy new recipes to try or discover a new sport they might love.
 You want to build good health and fitness habits that will last!

 Help them with their goals by making it a family resolution—maybe switch out some sugary drinks for flavored water or start a family football game in the backyard to get moving!

 By the second week of January, 25 percent of people have abandoned their resolutions.

 With four kids, I’m always reminded that they are their own unique individuals.
 Of course, every mom wants their kids to understand the importance of kindness, learning, and caring.
 But sometimes, your child just wants to build a rocket out of LEGOs or see Cinderella at Disneyland.
 Let your kids decide their own resolutions!
 Together as a family, you can work on the bigger goals while they work on their LEGO rocket.